ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-2-2.md

-Chapter 2: Overview of Cross-Cultural Conflict Management: The Impact of Cross-Cultural Communication on Conflict Resolution
+The Impact of Cross-Cultural Communication on Conflict Resolution
 ============================================================================================================================

 Effective communication is essential for managing conflicts across cultures.
 However, cross-cultural communication can be complicated by language barriers, cultural differences in communication styles, and different expectations around communication.
 In this chapter, we will explore the impact of cross-cultural communication on conflict resolution.